-This guide provides banks – and organizations interested in partnering with them – information on how the Community Reinvestment Act can be leveraged to support workforce development goals.
+This resource provides banks – and organizations interested in partnering with them – information on how the Community Reinvestment Act can be leveraged to support workforce development goals.

 Transforming U.S. Workforce Development Policies for the 21st Century explores how new policies and practice can meet the changing needs of workers, businesses and their communities.